-24 May Climbing the Mont Blanc: what you need to know
+31 Aug Climbing the Mont Blanc: what you need to know

-Those with previous mountain climbing experience, especially past Swisskisafari guests, have a degree of respect and an appreciation for the Alpine environment.
-These are the kind of guests we welcome most easily to climb the Mont Blanc as they understand the risks and preparation involved.
-Other requests are from a third party and it is often difficult to know if the information is getting through.
+Those with previous mountain climbing experience, especially past Swisskisafari guests, have acquired a degree of time in the mountains which helps them understand this particular Alpine environment.
+These are the kind of guests we welcome more quickly to climb the Mont Blanc.
+The time they have already spent with us has given us a degree of understanding of their personal level.
+Because they have spent time with our guides they understand the risks and preparation involved.
+Other requests are from guests who we do not know yet.
+These requests require a little more time to gather the information necessary.

 Crucially, it is important to have your eyes wide open when attempting to summit Mont Blanc, which is why we aim to be realistic with everyone about what it takes.

 Our must-know Mont Blanc facts

 1. Climbing the Mont Blanc is alpinism not hiking.
 You need the correct equipment, such as crampons and ice axes, and skill at using these tools.

 2. Summiting Mont Blanc is a long trek, taking 6-7 hours to climb and 5 or more hours to descend, It requires a few days preparation.

 3. Exertion at altitude requires an above-average level of fitness.
 Many guides use the benchmark of being fit enough to run a marathon, but we find that often guests who are marathon runners do not make it to the summit.
 Training to climb the Mont Blanc requires training that involves climbing mountains.